Nightmare in Badham County: Plot

 Diane attempts to flee the prison by hiding on a bus transferring visitors back to town, but is caught and placed in solitary confinement.
 While delivering produce from the farm to the local diner, Cathy pleads with a waitress there to contact her parents, and writes down their contact information.
 The waitress, who remembers Cathy and Diane eating at the diner, is sympathetic to her.
 When leaving town in the prison truck, Cathy watches as the gas station proprietor passes by in her car.
 Later that night, Smitty confronts Cathy with the note she wrote to the waitress, and threatens Cathy with an extended sentence if she attempts to escape again.

 Together, Cathy and Diane manage to devise an escape attempt together, planning to retrieve Cathy's car in town, which has a spare key hidden beneath the bumper.
 Diane distracts Danen by speeding with Cathy's car, allowing Cathy enough time to call her parents from a phone booth.
 The plan works as Cathy is able to reach her family, but Diane subsequently goes missing.
 Cathy's father arrives the next day to pick her up, and Cathy demands that Diane be freed, but Danen and Dancer refute having any knowledge of her whereabouts, insisting she escaped.
+After she is freed from the farm, Cathy runs to the work fields with her father in pursuit and finds Sara.
+She asks her if she has seen Diane.

+At that moment, the guards arrive, including Greer, who threatens Sara with her leather strap.
+Sara stands up to Greer this time and warns her not to do it.
+Greer lunges towards Sara, who grabs her arm and holds her in a half-nelson, rendering Greer helpless.
+Cathy screams for Sara to stop, fearing that her acts will result in dire consequences.
+Sara releases her hold after snapping Greer's neck.

-After she is freed from the farm, Cathy visits Sara in the working fields, and asks her if she has seen Diane.
-Sara tearfully informs Cathy that she witnessed the workers burying Diane's body in an unmarked grave, among various others belonging to inmates who attempted to escape.
+Sara drops Greer to the ground and tearfully informs Cathy that she witnessed the workers burying Diane's body in an unmarked grave, among various others belonging to inmates who attempted to escape.